Skip to main content

 When you define a custom data type in FlutterFlow, the generated code will refer to the type as <YourTypeName>Struct.
 For example, if your custom data type is called Items, it will be referenced in the generated code as ItemsStruct.

-Add a Callback Action
+Callback Action As Parameter

 A callback action is an action passed as a parameter to a custom action or widget and triggered at some point in the future when a specific event occurs.